 - Once the filter is completely dry, reinstall it in the direction indicated by the air flow arrows.

 - Repeat this cleaning process on a monthly basis.

 While keeping your electrostatic air filter clean can do a lot to keep your system running optimally, eventually, every system needs maintenances or repairs.

-If you need any type of service residential and commercial HVAC service in Smyrna or Rutherford County, TN, don’t hesitate to contact the trusted HVAC contractors at Parker’s Heating & Cooling today!
+If you need any type of service residential and commercial HVAC service in Smyrna or Rutherford County, TN, don’t hesitate to contact the trusted HVAC technicians and installers at Parker’s Heating & Cooling today!
 Call 615-988-1617 or email us.
 We are ready to help you!